-When you make payments to your credit card account each month, do you make only the minimum payment amount, or do you pay more?
+When you make payments to your accounts each month, do you make only the credit card minimum payment amount, or do you pay more?
 How you answer that question to yourself, is a critical personal finance decision that affects how much you ultimately pay for your debts and how your credit worthiness is rated.

 About Credit Card Minimum Payment

 By definition, the minimum payment amount on your credit card account is the smallest monetary total that you must send in to the card processing company to avoid defaulting on your account agreement.

 If you do not send in a payment of at least the smallest designated amount each month, you will probably have to pay an additional late fee.

 Continued late payments or defaults may also lead to higher interest rates on your account.

 Your credit score will probably suffer as well.

 So, to stay in good standing, it is critical to send in payments of at least the smallest amount required.

 If you are not sure as to how it impacts your credit history and score, you may want to call your credit card company and ask them specific questions in this regard and also how much total interest you would pay by making only the smallest required payments each month.

 So how much should you pay on your credit card account each month?
 Should you pay the minimum amount, or more?